Jacques Fesch: Early life

 Fesch was born in Saint-Germain-en-Laye to Georges Fesch and Athalie "Marthe" Hallez.
 Georges, who claimed to be a part of the Fesch noble family, was a wealthy banker of Belgian origin, who came to France in the 1920s.
 Georges was an artist and atheist who was distant from his son.
 Jacques grew up with two older sisters and was doted on by his mother, a pious Catholic.

 From 1938 to 1947, he attended Saint-Érembert School and Claude-Debussy High School, both Catholic schools.
 Jacques was raised Catholic, but abandoned religion by the age of 17, after his parents divorced.
 He was expelled the same year from high school for laziness and misconduct.
 Without a baccalauréat, Fesch began frequenting jazz clubs in Saint-Germain-des-Prés in Paris, where he developed a reputation as a womaniser.
 He completed military duty between 1950 and 1951 in West Germany, earning the rank of corporal and a good conduct certificate.
 Fesch's army record listed him as a poor marksman.

 On 5 June 1951, Fesch married his pregnant girlfriend, Pierrette Polack, a former classmate of his, in a civil ceremony in Strasbourg.
 Although Polack and her parents were Catholic, Fesch's antisemitic parents disapproved of the marriage because Polack's father was ethnically Jewish.
 The couple thus lived with Polack's parents, and Fesch was given a job at the coal delivery business of his wife's father.
 Fesch illegally pocketed funds in this position and spent them on frivolous purchases to impress women he dated in extramarital affairs.
 Around the same time, Fesch's mother reached out to him and offered her son 1 million francs to fund a coal company to rival the Polacks, stating that she wanted Fesch to "quickly get away from the grubby paws of those dirty Jews" ("tirer au plus vite des pattes de ces sales juifs ").
 Fesch took the money, spent a portion on a Simca convertible and wasted the rest on his playboy lifestyle.
-In 1952, Fesch's deception was eventually discovered by his in-laws, who threw him out, with his wife and infant daughter Véronique staying at the home.
-He reconciled with his parents and took a job at his father's bank.
+In 1952, Fesch's deception was eventually discovered by his in-laws, who threw him out, with his wife and infant daughter Véronique staying in their home.
+He then reconciled with his parents and took a job at his father's bank.

-In December 1953, Fesch met Thérèse Troniou and, with her, he fathered an illegitimate son, Gérard, who was put into the foster system.
+In December 1953, Fesch met Thérèse Troniou, and by her fathered an illegitimate son, Gérard, who was put into the foster system.
 After being dismissed from the bank job, Fesch developed an interest in sailing after reading the books Seul à travers l'Atlantique and À la poursuite du soleil by Alain Gerbault.
 Disillusioned with his life, Fesch dreamed of escaping to sail around the South Pacific Ocean, but his parents refused to pay for a boat.
 He nonetheless issued the construction of a sail boat in La Rochelle.